kylebutts/repro_project/README.md

 ```
 `````

-However, you can do anything you can in a `.qmd` file in a plain script...
+However, you can break your code up into chunks and write markdown right within the file.
+This isn't great for writing a paper, but it's great for small comments you want to display.
+Think of it like commenting your code in a way that presents nicely.

 ### Code chunks